morimotoindustries/AutoHoodPop/README.md

 Please contact [Masaharu Morimoto#2302](https://litelink.at/masaharu) through Discord if you would like to contribute to this project.
 Pull requests are also welcome however, cannot be guaranteed to be added to the official project.

 ### Bugs, Errors, Bounties
 Please contact [Masaharu Morimoto#2302](https://litelink.at/masaharu) through Discord or on the HZRP forums if you encounter any bugs or errors.
 I am more than willing to check it out for you.
-Please provide screenshots of the console and your game if possible. ***Press "`" to open the console***
+Please provide screenshots of the console and your game with chat visible if possible. ***Press "`" to open the console***

 If you find a critical bug, ***especially security related***, you will be paid a minimum sum of ***$20,000HZRP*** plus a bonus depending on severity.

 ## Author
 - [Masaharu Morimoto](https://litelink.at/masaharu)

-## Special Thanks
+### Special Thanks
 - [Brad Ringer (Consulting & Boilerplate Only - No Script Use/Design/Implementation/Legal Responsibility or Involement)](https://forums.hzgaming.net/member.php/34885-Brad-Ringer)

 ## License